-Mini poster: The Right to Freedom and Dignity.
+- The Right to Freedom and Dignity.
 What is dignity?
 How should we treat other people?
-(Dignity means enjoying respect and consideration.)

-Mini poster: The Right to Protection from Discrimination.

-- What is discrimination?
-(Discrimination is treating each other with unequal value or without dignity or equal rights.) - What can we do to protect other people from discrimination?
-(Show our respect for them by speaking up for them.)

-Mini poster: The Right to Marriage and Family.

-- What is the basic unit of society?
-(The family) - Who should protect the family?
-(The government and society should protect the family.) - What are the family rights that should be protected? - 1.
+(Dignity means being worthy of respect and consideration or having worth or being valuable.) - The Right to Protection from Discrimination.
+What is discrimination?
+(Discrimination is not treating each other with equal value or with dignity or the same rights.)
+What can we do to protect other people from discrimination? - The Right to Marriage and Family.
+What is the basic unit of society?
+(The family) Who should protect the family?
+(The government and society should protect the family.)
+What are the family rights that should be protected? - 1.
 The right to marry when you are of full age usually 18 or older. - 2.
 No one should force you to marry someone you don't want to marry. - 3.
 Both spouses have equal rights.